PureNimble/ISEP-LAPR2/docs/sprintB/US07/03.design/Readme.md

-# US 006 - To create a Task
+# US 007 - Register in the system to buy, sell or rent properties

 ## 3. Design - User Story Realization